call us on 0333 900 9333

 Background

-The primary aim of the Bio collectors and Bywaters partnership at Wimbledon was to implement a comprehensive and sustainable food waste management system.
+The primary aim of the Bio Collectors and Bywaters partnership at Wimbledon was to implement a comprehensive and sustainable food waste management system.
 By combining their expertise and resources, these two organisations strive to minimise the environmental impact of the championships by diverting food waste from landfill and transforming it into valuable resources and contributing to the circular economy.

 Solution